Honors Faculty Mentor Awards

 Faculty members from all departments are eligible for nomination for the Honors Faculty Mentor Award if they are currently serving as mentors for students who are finishing or have finished their departmental honors project and will be graduating at the end of the spring semester.
 Professors are eligible to be nominated for the award if they have five years of residence at UNCW and have supervised at least two University Honors or Departmental Honors graduates previously.

-Nominations for this award, which can only be made by students who are finishing or have finished their departmental honors project, and are graduating at the end of the spring semester, should present evidence that the nominee has made a significant contribution to advancing undergraduate research and scholarship.
-The nominations will be reviewed by a committee comprised of the director of the Honors College, the President and Vice-President of SHAC (unless their faculty supervisors are nominated- in which case two other SHAC members will participate), a member of the Faculty Honors Advisory Council (FHAC), and one other SHAC member not engaged in an honors project.
+Nominations for this award, which can only be made by students who are finishing or have finished their departmental honors project, and are graduating at the end of the spring semester, should present evidence that the nominee (the faculty mentor) has made a significant contribution to advancing undergraduate research and scholarship.
+All nominations will be reviewed by a committee comprised of the director of the Honors College, the President and Vice-President of SHAC (unless their faculty supervisors are nominated- in which case two other SHAC members will participate), a member of the Faculty Honors Advisory Council (FHAC), and one other SHAC member not engaged in supervising an honors project that semester.

 Again, only students who are finishing or have finished their departmental honors project, and will be graduating at the end of the spring semester may nominate their faculty mentor who meets the above criteria.
 The nomination package should be printed single-sided, on 8 1/2 x 11-inch paper, using 12-point font size, and assembled in the following order: